AndyAshley/dev-portfolio-posts/content/posts/1/post.md

 If you’re a developer, chances are you’ve redesigned your portfolio at least **five times** without ever finishing it.
 For me?
-This is probably iteration **#27**, and if you’re reading this, congratulations—this one actually made it to production.
+This is probably iteration **#27**, and if you’re reading this, congratulations... this one actually made it to production.

 - Will I leave it alone?
 Probably not.